Stegosauria: History of research

+From the 1950s onwards, the geology of China was systematically surveyed in detail and infrastructural works led to a vast increase of excavation in the PRC.
+This resulted in a new wave of Chinese stegosaurian discoveries, starting with Chialingosaurus in 1957.
+Chinese finds of the 1970s and 1980s included Wuerhosaurus, Tuojiangosaurus, Chungkingosaurus, Huayangosaurus, Yingshanosaurus and Gigantspinosaurus.
+This increased the age range of stegosaurian materials of good fossil preservation, as they represented the first relatively complete skeletons from the Middle Jurassic and the Early Cretaceous.
+Especially important was Huayangosaurus, which provided unique information about the early evolution of the group.
+In 2007, Jiangjunosaurus was reported, the first Chinese dinosaur named since 1994.

+Towards the end of the twentieth century, the so-called Dinosaur Renaissance took place in which a vast increase in scientific attention was given to the Dinosauria.
+During the 1990s, European and North-American sites became productive again, with fossils such as Miragaia having been found in the Lourinhã Formation in Portugal, and a number of relatively complete Hesperosaurus skeletons having been excavated in Wyoming.
+Apart from the fossils per se, important new insights have been gained by applying the analytic method of cladistics, which allowed for precise calculations of interrelationships and the construction of stegosaurian phylogenetic trees.

 Description

+Stegosaurids are distinguished from other stegosaurians in that the former have lost the plesiomorphic pre-maxillary teeth and lateral scute rows along the trunk.
+Furthermore, stegosaurids have long narrow skulls and longer hindlimbs compared to their forelimbs.
+However, these two features are not diagnostic of Stegosauridae because they may also be present in non-stegosaurid stegosaurians.

 Skull

 Stegosaurians had characteristic small, long, flat, narrow heads and a horn-covered beak or rhamphotheca, which covered the front of the snout (two premaxillaries) and lower jaw (a single predentary) bones.
 Similar structures are seen in turtles and birds.
 Apart from Huayangosaurus, stegosaurians subsequently lost all premaxillary teeth within the upper beak.
 Huayangosaurus still had seven per side.
 The upper and lower jaws are equipped with rows of small teeth.
 Later species have a vertical bone plate covering the outer side of the lower jaw teeth.
 The structure of the upper jaw, with a low ridge above, and running parallel to, the tooth row, indicates the presence of a fleshy cheek.
 In stegosaurians, the typical archosaurian skull opening, the antorbital fenestra in front of the eye socket, is small, sometimes reduced to a narrow horizontal slit.
+In general, stegosaurids have proportionally long, low and narrow snouts with a deep mandible, compared to that of Huayangosaurus.
+Stegosaurids also lack premaxillary teeth.